 During the fourth quarter of fiscal 2008, NeuCo acquired 100% of Rio Tinto America Services Company's investment in NeuCo.
 As a result of this transaction, the Company's ownership interest in NeuCo increased to approximately 50% and CRA's ownership represented control.
-As a result, NeuCo's financial results since this transaction have been consolidated with that of CRA and the portion of NeuCo's results allocable to its other owners is shown as "minority interest".
+As a result, NeuCo's financial results since this transaction have been consolidated with CRA and the portion of NeuCo's results allocable to its other owners is shown as "minority interest".

-During the first quarter of fiscal 2007, NeuCo changed its interim reporting schedule to a calendar month end, but its fiscal year end remains the last Saturday of November.
+NeuCo's interim reporting schedule is based on calendar month-ends, but its fiscal year end is the last Saturday of November.
 The first three quarters of CRA's fiscal year could include up to a three-week reporting lag between CRA's quarter end and the most recent financial statements available from NeuCo.
 CRA does not believe the reporting lag will have a significant impact on CRA's consolidated statements of income or financial condition.

-In December 2007, NeuCo declared a cash dividend for its stockholders in the amount of \$0.29 per NeuCo share.
+In December 2007, NeuCo declared a cash dividend to its stockholders in the amount of \$0.29 per NeuCo share.
 As a result, the Company received \$1.8 million in cash from NeuCo in January 2008.
 CRA accounted for the cash receipt as a reduction of the carrying value of its investment in NeuCo in the quarter ended February 15, 2008.